NuGet/docs.microsoft.com-nuget/docs/Release-Notes/Known-Issues.md

 ## Opening Package Manager Console fails with ObjectSecurity exception

-If you see these errors when trying to open the Package Manager Console:
+You might see these errors when trying to open the Package Manager Console:

     The following error occurred while loading the extended type data file: Microsoft.PowerShell.Core, C:\Windows\SysWOW64\WindowsPowerShell\v1.0\types.ps1xml(2977) : Error in type "System.Security.AccessControl.ObjectSecurity": Exception: The getter method should be public, non void, static, and have one parameter of type PSObject.
     The following error occurred while loading the extended type data file: Microsoft.PowerShell.Core, C:\Windows\SysWOW64\WindowsPowerShell\v1.0\types.ps1xml(2984) : Error in type "System.Security.AccessControl.ObjectSecurity": Exception: The getter method should be public, non void, static, and have one parameter of type PSObject.